Self-Supervised Learning for Glass Composition Screening: Method

 The graph convolution operation modulates each component’s embedding \( \mathbf{h}_i \), which was initially derived from the proportion-modulated embedding layer, using the interaction information from the adjacency matrix:

 This operation can be viewed as a message-passing mechanism where each component \( i \) receives information from its neighboring components $j$, weighted by the second-order interaction strength of component $a_{ij}$.
 The result, \( \mathbf{z}_i \), is a refined embedding for component \( i \) that incorporates second-order interaction information from other components in the composition.
 Noticing that \( \mathbf{V}_i \) is a normalized vector, it follows that \( \mathbf{V}_i \mathbf{V}_i^T=1 \) ensuring that the main diagonal elements of $\mathbf{A}$ are equal to 1.
+So, each component’s representation ($\mathbf{z}_i$) combines its own features ($\mathbf{h}_i$) with a weighted average of features from interacting partners ($\mathbf{h}_j$), where weights $a_{ij}$ are learned from data.
+Fig.~\ref{Fig:so}(c) provide a illustrative example of graph convolution mechanism for node 1: Neighboring nodes (2, 3, 4) propagate their input features $\mathbf{h}_2, \mathbf{h}_3, \mathbf{h}_4$ to node 1, weighted by interaction strengths $a_{21}, a_{31}$ and $a_{41}$.
+The output feature $\mathbf{z}_1$ is generated through weighted aggregation of these signals with node 1’s intrinsic feature $\mathbf{h}_1$.